 Prevention of Athlete’s Foot:

-- Wash your feet with water and soap every day.
+- Wash your feet with soap every day.

-- Use antifungal powder on your feet regularly.
+- Try using antifungal powder on your feet regularly.

 - Wear clean socks and shoes.